tangentstorm/codesketch/README.md

 A tool for quickly getting a rough outline of the code in your files.

-Uses Haskell's string processing capabilities to parse and analyze code files, extracting definitions like functions, classes, and modules.
+Uses tree-sitter to parse and analyze code files, extracting definitions like functions, structs, traits, and modules, showing their hierarchical relationships.

 ## Installation